This month, Trevor Deck walks us through the library’s collection development mandates, scope and goals.

 What’s New in Open Shelf? is a Table of Contents of sorts.
 Open Shelf publishes when we have compelling new material.
 Every two weeks is our plan.

-In this release we feature Ry Moran, patrons, budgets & finance, and the InsideOCULA Newsletter for April.
+In this release we feature violent conflicts, body positivity, sabbatical success, leadership development, and InsideOCULA for April.

 As always, let us know what you think of Open Shelf.